Installation¶

 General Requirements¶

-Python environments through e.g. venv
+Python virtual environments through e.g. venv

 , uv